-While there’s no cure, IBS-C may be treated with dietary changes, medications, and lifestyle remedies.
+IBS-C can cause symptoms like bloating, gas, or difficulty with regular bowel movements.
+While there’s no cure, it may be treated with dietary changes, medications, and lifestyle remedies.

 Irritable bowel syndrome with constipation (IBS-C) is a